PensionBee/ddd-workshop/README.md

   ...
 ```

-A `Transaction` may be more difficult to imagine in the physical world than a `Customer` but it's still a perfectly valid aggregate.

-### Parsers

-#### What is a Parser?
+### What is a Parser?

-In the context of DDD aggregates, a parser turns some unknown, unvalidated data into a valid aggregate.
-As an example, let's say we have a `/register` API endpoint which creates an `Account` aggregate in our system.
+In the context of DDD entities, a parser turns some unknown, unvalidated data into a valid entity (or throws/returns an error).
+As an example, let's say we have a `/register` API endpoint which internally creates an `Account` entity in our system.
 The payload sent to that endpoint by a client (web app, mobile app, etc.) might look like this:

 ```json
 {